Introduction#

 Log the payload of matched rules, if required, to help diagnosing the behavior of the rules.
 The encrypted payloads can be found in the Metadata field in Firewall events logs.

-It is also generally recommended to disable Browser Integrity Check (BIC), especially to prevent potential false positives with API / automated traffic.
+Note: it is also generally recommended to disable (globally or selectively) Browser Integrity Check (BIC), especially to prevent potential false positives with APIs / automated traffic and non-browser endpoints.
+Use modern detections like WAF Managed Rules and Bot Management instead.

 Reference: Security Events and Changelog.